 It isn’t made clear what moods are.
 Presumably a buyer can select a mood they’re looking for when filtering products.
 But the text saying ‘Go crazy and pick them all’ sounds like bad advice, and may result in people spamming moods that don’t suit their art, just to get more people to see their product.

 This is the only Filters section that is mandatory.

 Mood: Illustration, Vibrant

 Colors: Blue, Yellow

-Now, I'll click 'Send It For Approval'.
+Once I’ve filled in all my details, I’ll click ‘Send It For Approval‘.

 While awaiting approval, you are still given free reign to edit your title, description, keywords and filters, which is great, as I realised I put a wrong date in my description.

 This is one of the biggest downsides for me.
 After an artwork is approved and published, you CANNOT edit it.
 So if you realise your artwork is the wrong colour or something, you have to upload a whole new product separately.
 This is tedious and annoying, considering Redbubble, Threadless and Society6 all let you change your art even after a product is published.

 You get an email at the start of the month telling you what your earnings were last month.
 I never made any sales, so my emails would say ‘no earnings’.

 I didn’t do much promotion of my NeonEarth product, and apparently NeonEarth didn’t promote it much either.
 Makes sense, since I only uploaded one product.